 The New Testament is filled with descriptions of what the followers of Jesus did in the weeks following his resurrection.
 It gives us a model of how the experience of being part of the church, could and should be: They shared meals, they were hospitable, they prayed and worshipped together, they learned from their leaders, they didn’t hold too tightly onto possessions, but shared what they had with each other.

 Were they perfect?
 Hardly!
 The New Testament is not a story of an idealised church where everything worked perfectly all the time.
 They were no different from you and I; and in many ways life was so much harder for them.

 Will I get hurt in church?
 The short answer is, yes.
 But we are not given the option to go it alone.
 We are commanded to love one another.
 The Holy Spirit gives us the tools we need to work through our interpersonal issues and do life together: see Galatians 5:22-23

 The Church is part of God’s eternal plan

 “God’s purpose in all this was to use the church to display his wisdom in its rich variety to all the unseen rulers and authorities in the heavenly places.
 This was his eternal plan, which he carried out through Christ Jesus our Lord.”
 Ephesians 3:10-11

 If you are a Christian and don’t belong to a local church body, I urge you to find one and put down roots there.
-If you are merely attending a church, and have lost your sense of belonging, I would implore you to make every effort to reconnect to your church family.
-You BELONG!
+If you have lost your sense of belonging, I would implore you to make every effort to reconnect to your church family.
+You belong!